How To Start & Fund A Catering Business: The Step-By-Step Guide

 - Financials: An overview of current and future revenues

 Your business plan not only helps you hit your goals, but it’s also critical when it’s time to obtain financing.
-Banks, nonprofit lenders, and even some alternative lenders may require a business plan as part of a loan application, especially for startup loans.
+Banks, nonprofit lenders, and even some alternative lenders may require a business plan as part of a loan application.

-You also want to consider what type of food you’re experienced at making.
-While you can certainly test out new ideas in the future, you want to put your best foot forward when starting out.
+You want to consider your target demographics and what type of food you’re experienced at making.
 You also want to offer a variety of options while keeping your menu at a manageable size.
 Having a menu with too many items or items that contain ingredients that are difficult to source could cause unnecessary stress for you and your clients.

 It’s also important to remember those with dietary restrictions.
 Consider adding a few options to your menu that are vegetarian, vegan, gluten-free, or dairy-free to help expand your customer base.